pranaysahith/icap-infrastructure/HOW-TO-Create-Icap-VMs.md

 - Select below configarature for next steps:

         - Instance type          :     c4.8xlarge ( For load testing we generally use c4.8xlarge but ask to requester which flavour he wants to use )
         - Instance count         :     The amount of requested instances
         - Disk space             :     At least 50G
-        - Security Groups   :     Inbound rules: 22, 80, 443, 1344, 1345, 5601, 9100, 31829
+        - Security Group Name    :     launch-wizard-8
-                                  Outbound rules: All traffic
         - Private key            :     Choose existing or create a new pem file.

     ![image](https://user-images.githubusercontent.com/64204445/105377964-57bba400-5c31-11eb-8c92-b80d419a8e82.png)